openstack-infra/zuul/doc/source/user/config.rst

 project, but rather names the template so that it can be referenced in a :ref:`project` definition.

-Because Project Templates may be used outside of the projects they are defined, they honor the implied branches :ref:`pragma` (unlike Projects).
+Because Project Templates may be used outside of the projects where they are defined, they honor the implied branch :ref:`pragmas <pragma>` (unlike Projects).
 The same heuristics described in :attr:`job.branches` that determine what implied branches a :ref:`job` will receive apply to Project Templates (with the exception that it is not possible to explicity set a branch matcher on a Project Template).

 .. _secret: